jshiohaha/JapaneseVerbConjugator/README.md

 `generate_volitional_form` requires `verb class`, `tense`, and `polarity` parameters.

+Similarily the cojugations of the copula だ/です can be generated

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install `japanese-verb-conjugator-v2`.
 If you want to install `japanese-verb-conjugator-v2` and its dependencies in a virtual environment, first create and activiate a virtual environment.
 If you want to change the virtual environment name to someting other than `venv`, replace the second `venv` with your desired name.
 Use that same name to replace `venv` in the second command.